michalmarczyk/maxiphobe/README.md

 # maxiphobe

-Meldable priority queues in Clojure, based on OKasaki's maxiphobic heaps.
+Meldable priority queues in Clojure, based on Okasaki's maxiphobic heaps.

 See Okasaki, "Alternatives to Two Classic Data Structures".